lengran/OpenPrefirePrac/README.md

 [CS2 Installation Directory]/game/bin/linuxsteamrt64/cs2 -dedicated -insecure +map de_inferno -maxplayers_override 64 +game_alias competitive
 ```

-Note: "-maxplayers_override 64" is the most important one.
+Note: "**-maxplayers_override 64**" is the most important one.
 It allows the server to add more than 5 bots on one team, which is crucial to achieve the goal of allowing multiplayer training simultaneously.

+### Start prefire practice in game

+Send "**!prefire**" in chatbox or use command "**css_prefire**" in console.

+## Development

+### Provide translation

+First you can make a copy of an existing translation profile from the *lang* folder and start translate the sentences into your language.

+Then you might want to create a pull request.
+Because the plugin uses player's IP to decide the language shown to each player, a mapping from country to language needs to be hard coded into the translator module.

-## How to create a practice profile?
+### How to customize a practice profile?

-The folder "map" is organize as follows.
-Each sub-folder in "map" contains practice profiles for the corresponding map.
+The folder "*map*" is organize as follows.
+Each sub-folder in "*map*" contains practice profiles for the corresponding map.
 Each text file in that sub-folder is a practice profile.

 A practice profile consists of 3 parts.